Computing in a Faulty Congested Clique: Application: Fast (Ring) Matrix Multiplication

 \section{Application: Fast (Ring) Matrix Multiplication}

 We prove here that matrix multiplication over a ring can be computed by a \fclique algorithm with overhead proportional to its fault tolerance.

-\begin{restatable}[A \fclique algorithm for Fast (Ring) Matrix Multiplication ]{theorem}{ThmFastMatrix} Suppose that the inputs on the nodes are matrices $A, B \in \Sigma^{n\times n }$, where each node begins with $n$ coefficients of $A$ and $B$ and $\Sigma $ is a ring, then the value $C = A \cdot B$ can be computed in the ($\chi,\bw$)-\fclique with $O(1)$ quiet rounds, a round complexity of $O(\max\{c^2 n^{\chi }\log n,c^2 n^{1 - 2/ \omega}\log n \})$, and $O(1)$-decodability, where $\omega $ is the exponent of matrix multiplication. \end{restatable} \begin{proof} We prove the theorem by showing that there is circuit computing this function that satisfies the hypothesis of Theorem~\ref{thm:circ_to_clique_little_o}.
+\ThmFastMatrix* \begin{proof} We prove the theorem by showing that there is circuit computing this function that satisfies the hypothesis of Theorem~\ref{thm:circ_to_clique_little_o}.
 In order to describe our circuit, we first define some auxiliary notation.

 Let $(\alpha , \beta , \gamma) $ $\in R ^{ m^\sigma \times m\times m } \times R ^{m^\sigma \times m\times m }\times R ^{ m \times m \times m^\sigma }$ be a fast matrix multiplication tensor of rank $O(m^\sigma)$; \emph{i.e,} a tensor that given as input two $m\times m$ matrices $X,Y$ over some ring, computes their product as follows: